 Polly H. & Walter Lowry Memorial Scholarship: A scholarship to fund sophomores, juniors or seniors majoring in Civil Engineering

-Kenneth D. Hobbs Endowment Scholarship: This award is given to civil engineering students and the selection is based on program and awards committee.
+Kenneth D. Hobbs Endowment Scholarship: This award is given to civil engineering students and the selection is based on university scholarship and awards committee.

-P.H. & W. L. Lowry Memorial Scholarship: This scholarship is based on need and the award of $50,000 minimum is selected by the program & Awards Committee.
+P.H. & W. L. Lowry Memorial Scholarship: This scholarship is based on need and the award of $50,000 minimum is selected by the University Scholarship & Awards Committee.

 Thomas and Hutton Engineering Scholarship: Scholarships for students majoring in Civil Engineering within the College of Engineering and Science.